-The folding mechanism is in-cab controlled with two rotary switches (booms up to 24m) or three rotary switches for booms larger than 24m
+The folding mechanism is in-cab controlled with two rotary switches.

 After lifting the boom clear of its rest, both main sections may be opened to 12m.
-Both sides may then be opened to their maximum.
+Both end sections may then be opened to their maximum.
 Folding 'in' is the reverse.